StartBootstrap/startbootstrap-clean-blog-jekyll/quotes.md

 Most companies do not use elliptic curves for cryptography because they do not know the difference between elliptic curves and an ellipse.

 ***Adolfo Quirós Gracián*** while explaining about elliptic curve cryptography at a summer school for PhD students of the University of Vienna, Techendorf, Austria, September 2018.

+Continued fraction need continued black boards.

+***Alan Sokal*** while lecturing at Hagenberg about his work with continued fractions, July 2019.

+Anthropological it is great to see if you can make fire with stones but I prefer a lighter.

+***Manuel Kauers*** on computer and hand calculations at a lecture in Johannes Kepler University, Linz in 2019.

+Definite is everything which is not indefinite.

+***Manuel Kauers*** when someone in the audience asked what he means by definite sum, Johannes Kepler University, Linz in 2019.